Client

 2014 AILA Landscape Architecture Award – Planning (VIC)

 The Summerland Peninsula, at the western tip of Phillip Island, is a landscape with unique ecological, scenic and cultural values.
-It has always been a visitor destination, but this is a fragile coastal landscape that, in places, is subject to very high levels of use from both tourists and locals.
+It has always been a visitor destination, but the fragile coastal land is in places, subject to very high levels of use from both tourists and locals.

-A legacy of outdated infrastructure resulted in a scenario which had the potential to adversely impact the visitor experience of the Penguin Parade, the ecology of the Summerland Peninsula and the reputation of Philip Island as a tourist destination.
+A legacy of outdated infrastructure had the potential to adversely impact the visitor experience of the Penguin Parade, the ecology of the peninsula and the reputation of Phillip Island as a tourist destination.

-In 2010 we commenced a series of projects for the Phillip Island Nature Parks, the first project established a Strategic Framework Plan for the Summerland Peninsula, defining a new value system for the site and ways in which the site could be managed as an integrated cultural, ecological and recreational landscape.
+In 2010 we commenced a series of projects for the Phillip Island Nature Parks.
+The first established a Strategic Framework Plan for the Summerland Peninsula, defining ways in which the site could be managed as an integrated cultural, ecological and recreational landscape.

-The designed landscape provides other ways of interacting with the site landscape.
-A boardwalk system follows newly created wetlands, a gathering space with tiered levels provides a setting for Traditional Owner storytelling and dance or an outdoor classroom.
-Building edges provide seating, viewing and children’s activity or temporary event spaces.
+The design was the culmination of more than nine years’ work on various projects with Nature Parks, and is centred on offering a unique visitor experience: a boardwalk system follows newly created wetlands, a gathering space with tiered levels provides a setting for Traditional Owner storytelling and dance, or an outdoor classroom.
+Building edges provide seating, viewing zones or temporary event spaces.